 Dropbox

 Dropbox has been on the market since 2007 and was most likely many PC users’ first experience with cloud storage.
-The required software was right there from the start.
-After installing it, there is a folder on your PC or Mac which is constantly being synchronised with an identical folder on the company’s server as long as there is an internet connection, the idea being that two or more people could access this folder and use the files in it.
-It is not possible to regularly exchange files.
+After installing the software, a folder appears on your PC or Mac which is continuously synchronised with an identical folder on the company’s server as long as there is an internet connection.
+The idea behind the software was to make it possible for two or more people to access the same folder and use the files within it.
+Frequently exchanging files in the folder is not possible though.

-However, you do not have to limit yourself to one folder.
+Dropbox users, however, do not have to limit themself to one folder.
 Different folders can also be shared with different people.
-This is what made Dropbox so appealing for professional collaboration back then and now.
-This service is also useful for personal needs.
-It is often impossible to send large files, such as holiday photos, by email due to size limitations.
-Dropbox's cloud storage service dispenses with such concerns.
+This is what makes and made Dropbox so appealing for professional collaboration.
+It is also useful for personal use, such as storing holiday photos.
+Often, it’s not possible to send large files over email due to size limitations.
+Dropbox’s cloud storage service provides an alternative way to share photos.

 Generally, users need an account with Dropbox to be able to collaborate.
-However, you can make data available to people who do not have an account with the service by creating individual download links for specific files and folders.
+However, you can make data available to people who do not have an account by creating individual download links for specific files and folders.

 Dropbox’s desktop application is available for Windows, macOS and Linux.
 There are also mobile apps for Android and iOS.
 In addition, you can access files using the web application.
-On Dropbox’s website, you can upload files, manage them and collaborate with other users, such as by leaving comments on files.
+On Dropbox’s website, you can upload files, manage them and collaborate with other users, for example, by leaving comments on files.

 Fact